kubernetes/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 volume source writes the certificates from a ClusterTrustBundle into the container filesystem, with the contents of the projected files updating as the corresponding trust anchor sets are updated.

-In general, ClusterTrustBundle objects are considered publicly-readable within the cluster.
-Read permissions will be granted cluster-wide to the `system:authenticated` group.

 ### User Stories